mirror-shades/doxa/README.md

 ### Building from source

-Current build uses Zig 0.15.1.
-The only dependancy other than the Zig compiler is the built in runtime modules, at this time currently Raylib.
-The runtime libraries are installed during the build process.
-Eventually a real FFI can replace these runtime dependancies altogether.
+Current build uses Zig 0.15.1, there are no other dependancies.

 compile from source and run a file